Welcome to the Werbos World!

 2015: Please forgive, but I have not updated this web site for four years, and I am only now getting around to updating it.
 This was not because there was too little new to report; quite the opposite.
 Too much has been going on, even though I retired from the National Science Foundation in February (2/15/15).
 But by bit, I plan to update this.
 In the meantime, many of my new papers are easy enough to locate on google scholar.

 2011: Click here to see my official bio at the National Science Foundation (NSF).
-This year, I have been awarded the Hebb Award, one of the two highest awards of the International Neural Network Society, the award which recognizes work in understanding how learning works in biological brains; click here to see an interview for a general audience on the occasion of that award.
+That year, I was awarded the Hebb Award, one of the two highest awards of the International Neural Network Society, the award which recognizes work in understanding how learning works in biological brains; click here to see an interview for a general audience on the occasion of that award.
 For some information on the Werbos family (in need of updating, like most of the web page), click here.
-2009: resume put together for members of Congress, as part of my Brookings Legislative Fellowship that year.
+2013: resume put together in 2009 for members of Congress, as part of my Brookings Legislative Fellowship that year,

 Some general comments cutting across the megachallenges: